Hunters have popular weedkiller in their sights

 One of Smith’s clients is an unnamed deer hunter who lives downstate, annually used Roundup in a backpack sprayer on his hunting land north of Clare, and was recently diagnosed with non-Hodgkin’s lymphoma.

-The client “one hundred percent” used the weed killer according to package instructions, Smith said, and he’s waiting on medical records before filing.
+The client “100 percent” used the weed killer according to package instructions, Smith said, and he’s waiting on medical records before filing.

 Non-Hodgkin’s lymphoma is a group of cancers in the lymphatic system, and manifests in tumors developing from white blood cells, said Dr. Zachery Word, section chief of oncology and hematology at Munson Medical Center.